DUTIR-YSQ/MultiMM/README.md

 ## 🧠 Model and Code Description

 We provide the complete source code for the **SEMD** (Sentiment-Enriched Metaphor Detection) model proposed in the paper.
-It supports the following two tasks:

-### 1. Multimodal Metaphor Detection

-- The model integrates visual features, textual information, and sentiment labels to perform metaphor classification.

-### 2. Sentiment Classification

-- The model predicts the sentiment type of each sample using visual and textual features (excluding metaphor labels).

----

-We welcome you to use our dataset and code to advance research in multimodal metaphor understanding and sentiment analysis.
+The code supports the metaphor detection task, and the key models BERT ([link](https://huggingface.co/bert-base-multilingual-cased)) and ViT ([link](https://huggingface.co/google/vit-base-patch16-224)) are sourced from these official Hugging Face repositories.